Bayesian Elicitation: Introduction

-The optimal signal is depicted in Figure \ref{otpaper}.
-After $fine$ the COO keeps the branch open (using Bayes' law she believes that the branch is viable with probability $4/5$), and after $bad$ she closes the branch (she is certain that the branch is nonviable).
-The signal begets a separating equilibrium--one in which local manager chooses not to invest if the branch is not viable and chooses to invest if it is.
-This gain in informativeness outweighs the garbling by the signal, and the COO obtains a strictly higher equilibrium payoff than with full transparency ($5/6$ versus $2/3$).
+After $nf$ the receiver does not fight and after $f$ the receiver fights.
+The signal begets a separating equilibrium--one in which the wimp chooses $Q$ and the strong guy chooses $B$.
+This gain in informativeness outweighs the garbling by the signal, and the receiver obtains a strictly higher equilibrium payoff than without opacity ($5/6$ versus $2/3$).

-The signal is pinned down by the incentives of the branch manager in state $\theta_{B}$.
-The COO, in designing the information structure, gives local management just enough enough incentive to be willing to separate.
-She is able to minimize the amount of time she chooses the ``wrong” action in relation to the state, and obtains more information due to the branch manager's willingness to separate.

-The COO benefits by not having direct oversight of the branch manager and instead acquiring information through an intermediary.
-As stated above, the third party could be internal, part of the ``chain of command" within the company, or it could be an external auditor.
-If the COO could directly observe the branch manager's decision, she would not be able to credibly commit to not exploiting the information provided by a branch manager.
-Thus, with full transparency, she would obtain no information.
-She would benefit if instead she had a go-between who observed the branch manager's decision before providing her with a recommendation.

-Throughout this paper, we explore the problem of solving for the receiver-optimal\footnote{We focus throughout on the receiver-optimal Perfect Bayesian Equilibrium.
-Henceforth, by equilibrium we refer to the PBE that is best for the receiver.} degree of transparency in communication games.
-We restrict attention to the environment in which the sender and receiver share a common prior, and allow for arbitrary state-dependent preferences for the sender and receiver over both the sender's message and the receiver's action.
-For most of this paper we focus on what we term \hyperlink{Simple}{simple} signaling games, which are those in which the receiver has no intrinsic preferences over the message chosen by the sender.
-That is, they are games in which the message chosen by the sender is not an argument of the receiver's utility function--e.g. in the example with the firm above, the COO is indifferent about whether the local manager chooses to make an investment outside of the information that the choice contains.
+Throughout this paper, we explore the problem of solving for the receiver-optimal\footnote{We focus throughout on the receiver-optimal Perfect Bayesian Equilibrium.} information structure in signaling games.
+We restrict attention to the environment in which the sender and receiver share a common prior and focus on signaling games in which the receiver has no intrinsic preferences over the message chosen by the sender.

-Solving for the receiver-optimal information structure is difficult in general.
-The receiver solves an optimization problem with two sets of constraints: given the signal and vector of strategies by the sender types, the receiver's action must be sequentially rational; and the vector of strategies by the sender types must itself be an equilibrium.
-This is a maximization problem with incentive compatibility constraints for the different sender types and obedience constraints for the receiver.